chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 > **Important**
 > A general suggestion when measuring investment or impact in open source is **avoid estimating ROI (return on investment)** for your open source efforts.

-While useful in many contexts and scenarios, ROI is a very specific economic model used to relate _profits_ to _capital invested_.
+While useful in many contexts and scenarios, ROI is a specific economic model that relates _profits_ to _capital invested_.
 ROI is not a good fit for measuring the impact of open source contributions and programs as most investments in open source do not readily simplify to standardized monetary equivalents.

-Instead, you can focus on the **business impact** of your program as a whole.
-For example, you can use and input-output model of **Investment** : **Impact**.
+Instead, you can focus on the **business impact** of your program.
+For example, you can use an input-output model of **Investment** : **Impact**.

 ![Schematic of an input-output model of Investment:Impact where Impact provides continuous feedback into the open source programs and initiatives.](./images/input-output-impact.png)